Ordnance Survey Map

 Books

-Various walking guide books are available from the Kirkby Stephen Tourist Information Centre.
+Various other walking guide books and leaflets are available from the Kirkby Stephen Tourist Information Centre.
 Click the link above for 'Tourist Information' for contact details.

 Online